 Hemolytic Anemia in Children

-Intrinsic.
-The destruction of the red blood cells is due to a defect within the red blood cells themselves.
-Intrinsic hemolytic anemias are often inherited, such as sickle cell anemia, thalassemia, or erythrocytosis.
+- Intrinsic.
+This is when the destruction of red blood cells is due to a flaw within the red blood cells.
+This type is often inherited.
+It includes sickle cell anemia, thalassemia, or erythrocytosis.
 These conditions produce red blood cells that do not live as long as normal red blood cells.

-Autoimmune disorders, such as systemic lupus erythematous (SLE, or lupus), rheumatoid arthritis, Wiskott-Aldrich syndrome, or ulcerative colitis
+- Autoimmune disorders.
+Systemic lupus erythematous (SLE or lupus), rheumatoid arthritis, Wiskott-Aldrich syndrome, or ulcerative colitis.

 Some types of extrinsic hemolytic anemia are temporary and resolve over several months.
 Other types can become chronic with periods of remissions and recurrence.

 What are the symptoms of hemolytic anemia in a child?

 These are the most common symptoms of hemolytic anemia:

 - Jaundice, or yellowing of the skin and eyes

 - Fast heart beat